mpusz/wg21-papers/src/2980R0_a_motivation_scope_and_plan_for_a_physical_quantities_and_units_library.md

 and units using first [@MP-UNITS] as proposed in [@P1935R2] and the new V2 library described in this paper.

-Before working for Native Instruments Roth worked as a consultant in multiple industries using a variety of programming languages.
+Before working for Native Instruments, Roth worked as a consultant in multiple industries using a variety of programming languages.
 He was involved with the Swift Evolution community in its early days before focusing primarily on C++ after joining